Aider-AI/aider/aider/website/docs/more/analytics.md

 # Analytics

-Aider uses MixPanel to collect anonymous analytics that are used to help improve aider.
+Aider collects anonymous analytics that are used to help improve aider.
 **Analytics are currently turned off by default**, but are expected to be turned on by default in a future release.